Support with council tax

 What are Council tax support schemes?

-Each local authority has to run a Council tax support scheme (also sometimes called a Council tax reduction scheme).
+Each local authority has to run a council tax support scheme.
+This is sometimes called a council tax reduction scheme.
 This provides support for people on a low income to pay their council tax.
 The scheme will vary from one local authority to another for people of working age.

 It can also depend on a range of other factors, including: